msp1974/wiserHeatAPIv2/README.md

 Reference https://it.knightnet.org.uk/kb/nr-qa/drayton-wiser-heating-control/#controlling-the-system
 1. Press the setup button on your HeatHub, the light will start flashing Look for the Wi-Fi network (SSID) called **‘WiserHeatXXX’** where XXX is random
-2. Connect to the network from a Windows/Linux/Mac machine
+2. Connect to the network from a Windows/Linux/Mac/Android/iPhone machine
 3. Execute the secret url :-)
-   * For Windows use `Invoke-RestMethod -Method Get -UseBasicParsing -Uri http://192.168.8.1/secret/`
-   * For Linux (or Windows WSL) use `curl http://192.168.8.1/secret`
+   * Open a browser to url `http://192.168.8.1/secret`

    This will return a string which is your system secret, store this somewhere.
 If you are running the test script simply put this value , with the ip address of the hub, in your wiserkeys.params

 4. Press the setup button on the HeatHub again and it will go back to normal operations